 Chronic sleep loss results in lower cognitive and fine motor performance, and has negative effects on mood, motivation, life satisfaction and on professional and personal relationships.
 Fatigued drivers are at higher risk for accidents and near accidents.

-It is the policy of SIU that all duty hours must be consistent with ACGME requirements.
+SIU policy states all clinical and educational work hours must be consistent with ACGME requirements.
 Programs are responsible for monitoring resident activities to ensure that resident fatigue does not contribute to diminished learning or detract from patient safety.
 Residents can help by ensuring that they get enough sleep during their off hours and by monitoring themselves for the following signs of fatigue:

 - Sluggish thinking or inability to concentrate.